Without an effective ecommerce sales funnel, you’re losing money.

 In the previous stage, you made the prospects feel comfortable by offering free information about their problem like a friend.

 This Stage is where you make your move.
 Your prospects are now aware of the problems they face.
-Now, the next step is to tell them the solution and position your brand as the solution (product-aware).
+The next step is to tell them the solution and position your brand as the solution (product-aware).

 Your offer has to be good because your prospects are considering different options now which you are among.
 The goal of this stage is to convert visitors into email subscribers.